mitsake/rng-pcb/docs/assembly.md

 ## Populate the bottom board

-Once you've had the boards made by your favourite PCB fab, the next job is to solder all the components (except the OLED screen) to the bottom board.
+With the four boards separated, the next job is to solder all the components (except the OLED screen) to the bottom board.
 My preference is for the following order:

 1. Transistors (Q1-3)
 2. Resistors and capacitors